-- Continue to offer services as much as possible via telehealth appointments
+- Continued to offer services via telehealth appointments when requested

-- Working from an approved plan to transition to in-person services
+- Worked from an approved plan to transition to in-person services

 - Trained staff on infection control measures including hand hygiene, appropriate use of Personal Protective Equipment (PPE), and the Point of Care Risk Assessment

-- Ensuring that all staff have the necessary protective equipment
+- Ensured that all staff have the necessary protective equipment

-- Cleaning of all high touch surface areas in between appointments
+- Implemented regular cleaning of all high-touch surface areas in between appointments

-- Complying with physical distancing at all our sites
+- Continued compliance with physical distancing guidelines at all sites

-- Our plan for returning to in-person care has a number of levels or phases.
-Each phase or step will follow public health guidelines to keep you and your loved ones safe.
+- Our plan for returning to in-person care included a number of levels or phases.
+Each phase or step follows public health guidelines to keep staff and clients safe.

 - If there is another outbreak of COVID-19, we may need to move back to closing a site to all in-person services.
 If this should happen we will once again work with our partners to offer emergent and urgent care.

 - Volunteer opportunities are limited.
 Please contact the site where you would like to volunteer for more information.

 Contact us if you have any questions